On torsion pairs, (well generated) weight structures, adjacent $t$-structures, and related (co)homological functors: On torsion pairs orthogonal with respect to dualities

 Next, assume that $X$ is proper over $\spe R$, where $R$ is a commutative unital noetherian ring.
 Then Corollary 0.5 of \cite{neesat} says that for $N\in \obj \du$ the restriction $H_N$ of the functor $\du(-,N)$ to $\cu$ is of $R$-finite type (resp. almost of $R$-finite type) if and only if $N\in \obj \cu'_1$ (resp. $N\in \obj \cu'_2$).
-Thus we obtain the existence of the corresponding $t$-structures $t'_i$ both on $\cu_1'$ and $\cu_2'$; certainly, these $t$-structures are the restrictions of the $t$-structure $t_{\du}$ on $\du$ (see the proof of part 2 of the previous proposition).
+Thus we obtain the existence of the corresponding $t$-structures $t'_i$ both on $\cu_1'$ and $\cu_2'$; certainly, these $t$-structures are the restrictions of the $t$-structure $t_{\du}$ on $\du$ (to $\cu_1'$ and $\cu_2'$, respectively; see the proof of part 2 of our proposition).

 Moreover, the properties of the correspondence $N\mapsto H_N$ allow us to apply this part 2 to obtain a full functor from $\hrt'_2$ into $\adfur(\hw, R-\mmodd)$ that restricts to an equivalence of $\hrt'_1$ with the latter category.
 It easily follows that we have $\hrt'_1=\hrt'_2$ in this case.

 2. Assume in addition that $R$ is a field and $X$ is projective over $\spe R$.
-Then Lemma 7.49 and Corollary 7.51(ii) of \cite{roq} (cf. also \cite{bvdb}[Theorem A.1]) also enable us to apply Proposition \ref{psaturdu}(1) for $\cu'=\cu'_1$.
+Then Lemma 7.49 and Corollary 7.51(ii) of \cite{roq} (cf. also \cite[Theorem A.1]{bvdb}) also enable us to apply Proposition \ref{psaturdu}(1) for $\cu'=\cu'_1$.

 3. So, to prove the existence of orthogonal $t$-structures when there is a duality $\Phi:\cu\opp\times \cu'\to \ab$ using our methods one needs some version of the Brown representability condition or its dual; i.e., one should have a description of the functors $\Phi(M,-)$ for $M\in \obj \cu$ (resp. of $\Phi(-,N)$ for $N\in \obj \cu'$) that should be respected by the corresponding virtual $t$-truncations (cf. Remark \ref{rkrause}(II)). \end{rema}